Alumni Interview Series

 - Lieutenant, Advanced Training Unit, Philadelphia Police Department

 It was Rosemont’s values – second to none in David Potter’s view – and the encouragement of a program director - that brought David to Rosemont to continue his path as a lifelong learner.
-Jones shares how he became “addicted to learning” with professors who challenged and inspired him to become an independent thinker and to take courses out of his comfort zone.
+Potter shares how he became “addicted to learning” with professors who challenged and inspired him to become an independent thinker and to take courses out of his comfort zone.
 His experience at Rosemont deepened his understanding of what it means to be a leader – to listen and to be open-minded to the experiences of others while finding the good in everyone.

 “The staff and faculty at Rosemont College made sure that they pushed you in the right direction.
 And they maintained a high level of motivation.”